romelperez/jobsity-test/SPECS.md

 The form has the list of categories and a button to save or cancel it.

 - Every category has an "Add" button to create a new field
-- All the fields are open to be edited all the time
+- All fields are open to be edited all the time
+- Fields can be swapped by position
 - Each field has a "Remove" button to delete it

 The save button will display a JSON collection with all the fields.
 Every field has